|« PreviousNext »|

 Signature included with the

-request, then the requester will have demonstrated possession to the AWSSecret Access
+request, the requester will have demonstrated possession of the AWS secret access key.

 the developer to whom the key was issued.